josephmontes/VAA/README.md

 ### PITCHERS
 - **70% of the pitchers with a 'Rate' of 30% or greater** finished the season with *above average* 4-Seam Fastball effectiveness compared to only **40% of the pitchers with a 'Rate' of 7% or less**
 - For the list of effective pitching seasons where their 'rate' was **less than 8%**, the wOBA against it was a combined .316, but the wOBA next year inflated to .360!
-  - The wOBA against 4-Seam Fastball's for the list of *ineffective* pitching seasons where their 'rate' was **30%+**, the wOBA against it was .394, but their next year wOBA was .342!
+  - The wOBA against 4-Seam Fastballs for the list of *ineffective* pitching seasons where their 'rate' was **30%+**, the wOBA against it was .394, but their next year wOBA was .342!
       - This supports the notion that there could be predictive value to throwing this type of 4-Seam Fastball
 - Pitchers not having success with this flatter type of 4-Seam Fastball should trust in these numbers that emphasize the pitch's above average effectiveness across the league, and focus more on potential issues with the way they are using it
   - Many of the effective pitchers in the 30% category use their 4-Seam Fastball as their primary pitch (Gerrit Cole, Cristian Javier, Michael Kopech, etc.)
-- Pitchers having success *without* throwing their 4-Seam Fastball this way might be better at the art of pitching, but they should be wary that they may have been getting lucky because the league is hitting 4-Seam Fastball's that look like theirs for much more damage
+- Pitchers having success *without* throwing their 4-Seam Fastball this way might be better at the art of pitching, but they should be wary that they may have been getting lucky because the league is hitting 4-Seam Fastballs that look like theirs for much more damage
   - The effectiveness of their 4-Seam Fastball is at risk of declining if they do not locate it as carefully next year or even if they just slightly lose effectiveness with their *other* pitches
   - Many of the effective pitchers in the 'less than 8% 'rate'' category have success with their 4-Seam Fastball by using it as a complimentary pitch to their more high quality pitches (Zack Greinke, Justin Verlander, Clayton Kershaw, Justin Steele, etc.)
 - I noticed that there are a ton of young pitchers throwing this 'better' 4-Seam Fastball right now, so, again, I do not see this trend going away (Bryce Miller, Mason Miller, Bobby Miller, Hunter Greene, Bryan Woo, JP Sears, Spencer Strider, etc.)
-- I do not have access to stats such as Arm Angle because I do not have measurements of where the pitcher is on the rubber nor measurements of their shoulder height, but if I did, I believe that looking at there would be a strong correlation between a pitcher's Arm Angle at the point of release and the VAA on their 4-Seam Fastball
+- I do not have access to stats such as Arm Angle because I do not have measurements of where the pitcher is on the rubber nor measurements of their shoulder height, but if I did, I believe there would be a strong correlation between lowering a pitcher's Arm Angle at the point of release and having an optimal VAA on their 4-Seam Fastball
   - I found somewhat of a correlation between release height and VAA that you can find in my code
-- Also, I cannot calculate spin efficiency info with my data because I do not have the directional components of spin rate, just an overall spin rate, but if I did, I would guarantee that having a highly spin efficienct 4-Seam Fastball is causing a pitcher's VAA to be flatter because highly spin efficienct fastballs counteract the drag force on the pitched ball, enabling the lift force and leading to a flatter VAA
+- Also, I cannot calculate spin efficiency info with my data because I do not have the directional components of spin rate, just an overall spin rate, but if I did, I would guarantee that having a highly spin efficient 4-Seam Fastball is causing a pitcher's VAA to be flatter because highly spin efficient 4-Seam Fastballs counteract the drag force on the pitched ball, enabling the lift force, leading to a pitched ball that drops less, and therefore having a flatter VAA
 ### BATTERS
 - There is a skew towards contact hitters having the ability to hit this more effective 4-Seam Fastball, but that does not tell the whole story
-  - The significant Flyball% discrepancy mentioned earlier between the lists of batters made sense of *why* this trend is happening: it is to counter all the launch angle efforts by the batter and counter the increasing Homerun enivornment created in the last 5 seasons
+  - The significant Flyball% discrepancy mentioned earlier between the lists of batters made sense of *why* this trend is happening: it is to counter all the launch angle efforts by the batter and counter the increasing Homerun environment created in the last 5 seasons
     - I believe that this Flyball% note indicates that attack angle stats would be able to reveal more about who can hit this type of 4-Seam Fastball
     - More specifically, the ability for a batter to have a *range* of attack angles at their disposal due to their swing mechanics would be a major key in being able to take advantage of this trend, rather than just being a batter that has a flatter attack angle
       - I say this because if you just have a flatter bat angle, then you might struggle on the rest of the 90% of pitches that are not this type of pitch, but having variability in your attack angle will enable you to be able to get to that pitch when you need to while maintaining an effective approach vs. all other pitch types